Seberang Perai: Etymology

 Seberang Perai was originally named Province Wellesley after Richard Wellesley, who was the Governor-General of India when the territory was acquired by the British East India Company (EIC) in 1800.
 The term "Seberang Perai" is believed to have emerged from a local expression used to refer to the northern banks of the Perai River.
 After the acquisition of Province Wellesley, the river became the boundary between British-held territory to the south and Kedah to the north.
 Seberang means "the other side" in Malay.
 The Thai word plāi (ปลาย), meaning "the end", referred to the southern limits of Kedah, which were formed by the river.

-The Hokkiens referred to the northern banks of the river as koay kang, which means "across the river".
+The Hokkiens referred to the northern banks of the river as koay kang (過江, 过江, POJ: kòe-kang), which means "across the river".
 At the time, passengers from George Town would land at Perai and cross the river to get to Butterworth and the hinterland beyond.
 The term koay kang coincides with the Malay name Seberang Perai.